gohugoio/hugoDocs/content/en/functions/debug/Timer.md

 {{ $t.Stop }}
 ```

-Use the `--logLevel info` command line flag when you build the site.
+Use the `--logLevel info` command-line flag when you build the site.

 ```sh
 hugo build --logLevel info